emilianoyoung/ai/_posts/_archive/2019-12-08-artificial-stupidity-could-be-the-crux-to-ai-and-achieving-true-self-driving-cars.md

 ---
 category: news
 title: "Artificial Stupidity Could Be The Crux To AI And Achieving True Self-Driving Cars"
-excerpt: "Overall, driverless cars to-date are akin to a novice teenage driver that is timid ...
-As such, some would suggest that today’s AI is closer to the Artificial Stupidity side of things than it is to the true Artificial Intelligence side of things.
-If there is a duality of intelligence and stupidity in humans, presumably you will need a similar ..."
+excerpt: "These are self-driving cars that have an AI system doing the driving and there is no need ... reasoning and in no manner whatsoever has the capabilities of overall human reasoning (many refer to such AI as Artificial General Intelligence or AGI).
+As such, some would suggest that today’s AI is closer to the Artificial Stupidity side of things ..."
 publishedDateTime: 2019-12-08T15:57:00Z
 sourceUrl: https://www.forbes.com/sites/lanceeliot/2019/12/08/artificial-stupidity-could-be-the-crux-to-ai-and-achieving-true-self-driving-cars/
 ampUrl: https://www.forbes.com/sites/lanceeliot/2019/12/08/artificial-stupidity-could-be-the-crux-to-ai-and-achieving-true-self-driving-cars/amp/
 cdnAmpUrl: https://www-forbes-com.cdn.ampproject.org/c/s/www.forbes.com/sites/lanceeliot/2019/12/08/artificial-stupidity-could-be-the-crux-to-ai-and-achieving-true-self-driving-cars/amp/
 type: article
 quality: 84
-heat: 164
+heat: -1
-published: true
+published: false

 provider:
   name: Forbes